shivaat/shivaat.github.io/_pages/publications.md

 ### Forthcomming

-Shiva Taslimipoor, Sara Bahaadini, Ekaterina Kochmar: MTLB-STRUCT @PARSEME 2020: Capturing Unseen Multiword Expressions Using Multi-task Learning and Pre-trained Masked Language Models.
-Accepted for MWE-LEX 2020 @ COLING.
+Zheng Yuan, Shiva Taslimipoor, Christopher Davis, Christopher Bryant: Multi-Class Grammatical Error Detection for Correction:A Tale of Two Systems.
+Accepted for EMNLP 2021.

 ### 2020

+__Shiva Taslimipoor__, Sara Bahaadini, Ekaterina Kochmar: MTLB-STRUCT @PARSEME 2020: Capturing Unseen Multiword Expressions Using Multi-task Learning and Pre-trained Masked Language Models.
+In Proceedings of the Joint Workshop on Multiword Expressions and Electronic Lexicons (MWE-LEX 2020) @ COLING 2020.

 Omid Rohanian, Marek Rei, __Shiva Taslimipoor__, Le An Ha: Verbal Multiword Expressions for Identification of Metaphor.
 In proceedings of the 58th Annual Meeting of the Association for Computational Linguistics (ACL 2020), pages 2890-2895, 2020.